Managing hemophilia with inhibitors can bring challenges

 Syringe and vial icon

-Multiple steps to prepare and administer treatment.
+Multiple steps and supplies to prepare and administer treatment.

 Show more Show less